 The Program for Community-Engaged Scholarship has a network of trusted partners, experienced staff, and institutional resources that support teaching a community-engaged or -oriented course.
 We offer a wide range of support to faculty, customized to the needs and interests of the professor and the course.
 Below are some examples of the type of support you can expect whether you cultivate a community-informed or -oriented perspective on- or off-campus.

-Bring Service to the Classroom
+Bring a Community-Engaged Orientation to the Classroom

-- arrange a community expert to speak to your class by drawing on our rich network of community partner organizations.
+- arrange a community expert to speak to your class by drawing on our rich network of community partner organizations;

-- organize on-campus special events that highlight the public implications of students' academic work.
+- organize on-campus special events that highlight the public implications of students' academic work;

-- connect students with campus resources relevant to their community-oriented course work.
+- connect students with campus resources relevant to their community-oriented course work;

-- provide pedagogical resources for service-oriented teaching.
+- provide pedagogical resources for community-oriented teaching.

-- assist in the development of student projects that meet course learning goals and provide a benefit to the community partner.
+- assist in the development of student projects that meet course learning goals and provide a benefit to the community partner;

-- arrange and often fund transportation to off-campus trips related to the service work in courses.
+- arrange and often fund transportation to off-campus trips related to the service work in courses;

 - identify and arrange course-related service opportunities for students during the semester.